 A closer look at the lasting mark left by Richard Nixon—a timeline of influence.

-Richard Nixon, the 37th U.S. President, served from 1969 until his 1974 resignation.
+Richard Nixon, the 37th U.S. President, served from 1969-1974.
 A Republican, he previously served as a Congressman, Senator, and Vice President.
-His presidency is noted for ending US involvement in Vietnam, initiating détente with the Soviet Union and China, overseeing the Apollo 11 Moon landing, and creating the EPA and OSHA.
-He resigned amidst the Watergate scandal, becoming the only U.S. president to do so.
+His presidency is noted for reducing US involvement in Vietnam, establishing détente with the Soviet Union and China, overseeing the Apollo 11 Moon landing, and creating the EPA and OSHA.
+Nixon resigned in 1974 amid the Watergate scandal, becoming the only president to ever resign.

 On September 8, 1974, President Gerald Ford granted Nixon a "full, free, and absolute pardon", ending any possibility of an indictment.

-In January 1994, Richard Nixon founded the Nixon Center (now the Center for the National Interest), a policy think tank in Washington.
+In January 1994, Nixon founded the Nixon Center (now the Center for the National Interest), a policy think tank in Washington.

-Bill Clinton the nd U S President - served as...
+Bill Clinton served as the nd U S President from...

 John F Kennedy JFK was the th U S President...